SQL Joins

 The query performs an Inner Join on employees and salaries using the employee_id column as the join condition.
 It will return rows only where there is a matching employee_id in both tables, ensuring that only employees with corresponding salary records are listed.

-Left Outer Join (Left Join)
+What Is Left Outer Join (Left Join)?

 A Left Outer Join returns all rows from the left table, along with matched rows from the right table.
 If there is no match, the result from the right table will be NULL.